muhammad-tamim/JavaScript-notes/README.md

 ## Objects:

-An object is a collection of key-value pairs called properties. where key is a string (also called a “property name”), and value can be anything.
+An object is a collection of key-value pairs (property). where key is a string or symbol, and value can be anything.

+- key + value = property

 ```js
 let user = {